eduardortegon98/eduardortegon98/readme.md

 ## 🚀 What I'm working on

-- Building AI-powered real estate workflows at **BluRealty.AI**
+- Building AI-powered real estate workflows.
-- Developing **Pacho** — an AI Secretary that handles WhatsApp, contracts, and knowledge retrieval for real estate agents
+- Developing — an AI Secretary that handles WhatsApp, contracts, and knowledge retrieval for real estate agents
 - Exploring RAG pipelines, vector embeddings, and LLM orchestration

 ---